ggustin93/ghostly-plus-dashboard/memory-bank/systemPatterns.md

 4. **Treatment Group Report**: Comparison between treatment arms
 5. **Export Report**: Formatted data for SPSS analysis
 6. **USE Questionnaire Report**: User experience analysis

+### Authentication and Authorization

+- **Initial Design**: Assumed therapist-led sessions.
+- **Current Design (as of 2024-06-25)**:
+    - **Patient Authentication (Game App):** The system must support two modes.
+        - **Normal Mode (Post-Trial):** Standard `email + password` model.
+This is the primary, long-term design.
+        - **Trial Mode:** Simplified login using a `PID + shared password` for ease of use.
+    - **Therapist/Researcher Authentication (Dashboard):**
+        - Standard `email + password` with RBAC.
+A self-signup workflow will be supported alongside admin creation.
+        - Role-based access control (RBAC) will be used to differentiate permissions (e.g., Admin, Therapist, Researcher).
+        - Password Management:** Therapists will have the ability to reset passwords for their assigned patients.

+### Data Flow

+The data flow must also be considered in two contexts:

+1.  **Patient Onboarding (Normal Mode)**:
+    - A therapist with appropriate permissions logs into the dashboard.
+    - They directly add a new patient by filling out a form with their details (e.g., Name, Email).
+    - The system creates a new patient record and credentials.

+2.  **Patient Onboarding (Trial Mode)**:
+    - An external system handles patient registration and pseudonymization.
+    - An administrator imports a mapping file (CSV) containing `Pseudo-ID -> Patient Details` into the dashboard.
+This populates a "pool" of available trial participants.
+    - A therapist logs into the dashboard, views this pool, and formally assigns their specific patients to their manageable cohort.
+The system links the pseudo-ID to the internal patient record.

+3.  **Game Session Data**:
+    - The patient logs into the game app (using either trial or normal credentials).
+    - The game app sends raw EMG data and game events to the backend API.
+    - The backend processes this data to calculate session metrics (adherence, compliance, etc.).
+    - Session data is stored in the database, linked to the patient's ID.

+3.  **Dashboard Data Display**:
+    - The therapist logs into the dashboard.
+    - The dashboard fetches data for the therapist's assigned patients **(intervention group only)**.
+    - For usability, the dashboard will always display the real patient identifiers (e.g., name) by referencing the internally stored mapping.

+### Backup and Recovery Strategy

+-   **Primary Backup**: A daily automated backup of the PostgreSQL database will be performed using `pg_dump`.
+These backups will be stored on the primary application VM.
+-   **Secondary (Redundant) Backup**: A strategy for off-site backups will be implemented to ensure disaster recovery.
+This will likely involve securely transferring the daily dumps to a cloud storage solution (e.g., Supabase storage, DigitalOcean Spaces).